nam11/Biology_Invasive_Species/index.md

 ## 2. The Problem

-The problem with buffelgrass is its high flammability.
-Buffelgrass acts as a super-fuel for wildfires.
-The buffelgrass wildfires cause a decline native plant populations which allows the buffelgrass to populate and reseed quicker than the native plants.
-This causes a decrease in the diversity of native plants and an increase in buffelgrass.
-Additionally, the increase in buffelgrass will continue to spread hotter fires farther.
-This also results in habitat loss for native animals.
+The problem with buffelgrass is its high flammability, making it act like a super-fuel for wildfires.
+The buffelgrass wildfires have reduced native plant populations since buffelgrass reseeds quicker than the native plants.
+This causes a decrease in the diversity of native plants and habitat loss for native animals while increasing the buffelgrass population.

 The addition of buffelgrass to the Sonoran desert has not caused an increase in the number of wildfires, but buffelgrass worsens the fires that are common to the Sonoran desert.
 The additional "fuel" has caused fires to burn hotter and spread farther than the wildfires before buffelgrass was introduced to the Sonoran desert.
 The bigger and hotter fires burn not only the buffelgrass, but also the plants native to the Sonoran desert.
 The buffelgrass-fueled wildfires are specifically risky for plants that grow slowly, like cacti, or are easy to ignite, like bushes.